Yu-Shiba-Rusinov states in 2D superconductors with arbitrary Fermi contours: Effect of the dimensionality and shape of FC on the YSR states spatial dependence

 We first use Eq. (\ref{G0-Msided}) to calculate the GF for a square-like FC.
 The exact expressions is given in the Appendix (eq. \ref{G0-square}).
 To illustrate the anisotropic spatial behaviour of the GF we compute $G_0$ in two directions: $y=0$ (eq. \eqref{y=0}) and $x=y$ (eq. \eqref{x=y}).
 These equations show a decaying behaviours that differ from an istropic 2D superconductor.
 In the diagonal direction, the decay resembles a 3D superconductor, while, in the $y=0$ direction, one obtains a 1D-like decay.

-The full DoS, including the YSR bound states, can be written in terms of the the unperturbed Green's functions, $G_0$.
-For the case of a single YSR state the corresponding GF function reads \cite{Balatsky}
+The full DoS, including the YSR bound states, can be written in terms of the unperturbed Green's functions, $G_0$.
+For the case of a single YSR state the corresponding GF reads \cite{Balatsky}

-Whereas the poles of the second term in the right-hand side determines the energy of the YSR bound states, all the spatial information is contained in the unperturbed GF, $\check G_0 (\bf r)$.
+The poles of the second term in the right-hand side determines the energy of the YSR bound states, all the spatial information is contained in the unperturbed GF, $\check G_0 (\bf r)$.

-In Figs. \ref{Fig1} (a), (b) and (c) we show the correlation function, ${\rm Tr}[\rm Im\check G_0({\bf r})]$ at energy $\epsilon=2\Delta$, for a circular, square-shaped and hexagon-shaped FCs, respectively.
+In Figs \ref{Fig1} (a), (b) and (c) we show the correlation function, ${\rm Tr}[\rm Im\check G_0({\bf r})]$ at an energy $\epsilon=2\Delta$, for circular, square-shaped and hexagon-shaped FCs, respectively.
 The square- and hexagon-shaped FCs resemble the Fermi surface of the $\beta$-Bi$_2$Pd\cite{Sakano2015} and La(0001)\cite{Kim2020} superconducting surface.
-We approximate both cases by a single, square- and hexagon-shaped band.
+We approximate both cases by a single, square- or hexagon-shaped band.
 To compare the results, throughout the work we use the same set of parameters.
 Namely, for the superconducting gap $\Delta = 0.78 mV$, effective mass $m=6.67m_e$, Fermi momentum $p_f=0.274/a_0$ ($a_0=3.3\dot{A}$), and exchange coupling $\alpha^2=(\pi \nu_0JS)^2= 0.156$.

 We next focus on the spatial distribution of the YSR states for the same three examples.
 In Figs. \ref{Fig1} (d), (e) and (f), we show the spatial dependence of the DoS obtained from the full GF, Eqs. (\ref{eq:ldos},\ref{eq:dysonYSR}), evaluated at the energy of the YSR bound state.
 In panel Fig. \ref{Fig1} (g) we show cuts of the DoS along the (100) direction.
-As expected, the spatial decay of the circular FC is faster than the symmetrical direction of the square-shaped one which behaves as a lower dimensional case.
+As expected, the spatial decay of the circular FC is faster than the one along the symmetrical direction of the square-shaped FC, which behaves as a lower dimensional case.
 The hexagon-shaped case lies in between.